 A basic aptitude test is often the first step you take in deciding on a future career path.
 A career choice test is usually the next step to take.
 This test is also known as a career aptitude test or a career test.
-Unlike a basic aptitude test, the career selection test targets more specific skills, abilities and aptitudes.
+Unlike a basic aptitude test, the career selection test targets more specific skills, abilities, and aptitudes.

 Instead, you will be offered a different role that is still in the field of the forces you have chosen.
 It might be a navigator, it might be a technical analyst or, believe it or not, it may even be a weatherman.
-Yes, the role of a weatherman is one of the most critical roles in the armed forces.
+Yes, the role of a weatherman is one of the most critical positions in the armed forces.
 That is why a career choice test can help you.
 It can introduce you to ideas that may have never crossed your mind.

-Once you have taken a career selection test then you can begin to take the next step in your mission to making a sound decision regarding your future.
-That involves exploring many more of the options available to you now that you have homed in on for an area in which you know you have the right skills.
+Once you have taken a career selection test, then you can begin to take the next step in your mission to make a sound decision regarding your future.
+That involves exploring many more of the options available to you that you have homed in on for an area in which you know you have the right skills.
 In such a competitive job market as there is today, having the right skills can be vital.
 Because everything is so cost-driven today, whatever career you choose, you will be expected to ‘pay your way’ very early on.

 Knowing you have the correct skill-set will give you added confidence to thrive in the workplace.
 It will help you get a step up the ladder of promotion, so critical for success in life.
 The career selection test can prove a valuable tool to ensure you get off on the right foot when you start working.

-Of course there is another use of the career choice test, and that is if you are older and are wondering if you are in the right job.
+Of course, there is another use of the career choice test, and that is if you are older and are wondering if you are in the right job.
 Maybe you are not getting enough job satisfaction.
 Perhaps you are not feeling fulfilled, or it could be that you are just plain bored.
-It does no harm to think about a change in career, no matter what age you are.
+It does not harm to think about a change in career, no matter what age you are.
 There are no rules that dictate you cannot change career when you reach thirty, forty or fifty.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.